abrilchandler/phase-1-project/README.md

 The Pahse 1 Project is meant to be part of a larger project I am working on throughout the Flatiron Bootcamp.
 This has served as a great first step into identifying what will be useful going forward and what areas I can devote more time to studying in order to improve the user experience.

 ## Purpose
 The purpose of this page will be part of a larger Barn Manager App or Website.
 This page allows you to search for the horses that are boarded at the facility and search for the trainers that work out of this facility.
-It highlights the
 ## Project Requirements
 My 3 event listeners are the dropdown menu, the search bars and the button.

-My db.json has 4 objects wth 4 attributes each, and another 4 objects with 3 attributes each.
+My db.json has 4 objects wth 5 attributes each, and another 4 objects with 3 attributes each.

 My project uses a forEach array iteration to display the searched for horses